Climate Adaptation

 Read MoreIntergenerational Games with Dynamic Externalities and Climate Change Experiments

-Dynamic externalities are at the core of many long-term environmental problems, from species preservation to climate change mitigation.
+Dynamic externalities are at the core of many long-term environmental problems, from species preservation to natural hazard resilience mitigation.
 We use laboratory experiments to compare welfare outcomes and underlying behavior in games with dynamic externalities under two distinct settings: traditionally studied games with infinitely-lived decision makers, and more realistic intergenerational games.
-We show that if decision […]
+We show that if […]

 Read MorePayments for Watershed Services as Adaptation to Climate Change: Upstream Conservation and Downstream Aquifer Management